raspberrypilearning/animated-story/en/step_2.md

 Open the Console.

-**Tip:** Most browsers will let you right click on a page and 'Inspect' an element.
+**Tip:** Most browsers will let you right-click on a page and 'Inspect' an element.

 This opens developer tools, including the Console.